-Football Nostalgia: The Daily Express 5-a-Side Competition
+Football Nostalgia: National Daily Express 5-A-Side Competition

 Five-a-side football is often seen today as a training method, used by clubs to keep players fit and practicing moving the ball quickly.
 What is often forgotten is this form of the beautiful game once had its own special competition.
 Leading teams would compete on a knock out basis in single evening of five-a-side football for a converted indoor trophy.
 Sir Stanley Rous President of FIFA (1961-1974) described the championship as ‘one of the great indoor sporting events of the year’.